couchbaselabs/sdk-rfcs/rfc/0071-http-client.md

     * Replaced "CommonOptions" with a note that all HTTP client methods have the same optional parameters common to all SDK 3 management requests.
     * Added a note that GET requests should be considered idempotent, and all others are non-idempotent.
     * Added `HttpPath` for representing paths.
 An implementation may still use a String instead.
+* Feb 9, 2022 - Revision #4 (by David Nault)
+    * Removed "views" HTTP target because views are on the way out.
+    * Removed NodeIdentifier because it was under-specified and specific to the Java SDK.
+    * Removed the "nodeIdentifier" and "bucketName" properties from HttpTarget.
+    * Added "headers" option to all HTTP client methods, for specifying custom HTTP request headers.
+    * Clarified that the client should automatically set the "Content-Type" header based on the HttpBody type.

 ## Signoff